frankthetank-xc/8051_GUI/README.md

 # Notes
 This project is targeted towards the c8051 boards utilized in LITEC and MPS at Rensselaer Polytechnic Institute #LetsGoRed

-Loading/Saving of workspaces is not implemented as of yet.